WordPress/gutenberg/docs/how-to-guides/block-tutorial/writing-your-first-block-type.md

 Blocks are added to WordPress using plugins, so you will need a WordPress development environment - see the [setup guide](/docs/getting-started/devenv/README.md).

-This tutorial demonstrates the creation of a block in two ways, using JSX and using plain JavaScript.
-JSX requires a build step, so if you choose to follow the JSX path you will need JavaScript build tools (node/npm).
+This tutorial demonstrates the creation of a block using JSX.
+JSX requires a build step and you will need JavaScript build tools (node/npm).
 See Step 0 below for details on getting set up.

 ## Step-by-step guide

 ### Step 0: Set up your project

-_**Note:** this step is only needed if you are going to use the JSX examples in the following steps.
-If you intend to work with the plain JavaScript examples these will run without a build step so you can proceed straight to 'Step 1: Configure block.json' below._

 Before starting with the JSX examples you will need to set up your project.
 In your project directory run: